nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

     - 2.3 Accept REST API's self-signed SSL certificate
     - 2.4 Provide credentials of an SS administrator with role XROAD_SYSTEM_ADMINISTRATOR, using [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
-    - 2.5 Provide roles to link to API key with message body containing role names in a JSON array of strings
+    - 2.5 Provide roles to link to API key, with message body containing the role names in a JSON array of strings
-    - 2.6 Define correct content type with header `Content-Type: application/json`
+    - 2.6 Define correct content type with HTTP header `Content-Type: application/json`
-    - Example with `curl`: `curl -X POST -u <username>:<password> https://localhost:4000/api/api-key --data '["XROAD_SERVICE_ADMINISTRATOR","XROAD_REGISTRATION_OFFICER"]' --header "Content-Type: application/json" -k`
+    - Example using "curl" command: `curl -X POST -u <username>:<password> https://localhost:4000/api/api-key --data '["XROAD_SERVICE_ADMINISTRATOR","XROAD_REGISTRATION_OFFICER"]' --header "Content-Type: application/json" -k`

 3. System creates a new API key and responds with a JSON message containing details of the key:
     - 3.1 API key id with name `id`
-    - 3.2 Roles linked to key, with name `roles`, in array of strings
+    - 3.2 Roles linked to key, with name `roles`, in an array of strings
     - 3.3 Actual API key with name `key`
     - Example: